onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 ## Code example

-Goal of this example is to lock our script using OP_CTV.
+The goal of this example is to lock our script using OP_CTV.
 Coins will be locked based on our predefined conditions.
 For demonstrative purposes we will lock our coins using a stupid simple™ template under which the only way to spend the coins will be to:
 - spend into an OP_RETURN saying "hello world"
-- donate all of our locked coins to a miners
+- donate all of our locked coins to miners

-To follow along you must:
+To follow along, you must:
 - run [Bitcoin inquisitions](https://github.com/bitcoin-inquisition/bitcoin/) which has OP_CTV enabled
 - run Bitcoin regtest network with `-txindex` flag enabled
 - have basic understanding of `bitcoin-cli`